-70 East Market Street, Akron, Ohlo 44308-2084 330.376.9186 www.akronartmuseum.org
+70 East Market Street, Akron.
+Ohlo 44308-2084

 Weathervane Traditions

 Meet the cast.
 It's a Weathervane tradition that, after most shows, many of the cast members may spend a few minutes in the lobby area to meet and greet friends from the audience.
 It's your chance to thank them for their performance.